2.000+ campervans all across Europe

 One-way trips available

 Airport transfer available

 These campervans are available at our local depot in Malaga.
-Find out which fits your road trip best.
+Find out which campervan or motorhome model that best fits your road trip.

-Here’s some essential information for campervan travellers in Malaga
+Here’s some essential information to know before renting a campervan in Malaga

 Starting your road trip in Malaga?
 If you’re arriving by aeroplane at Malaga-Costa del Sol Airport, you can either come directly to our depot or book our shuttle service and we pick you up at Malaga-Costa del Sol Airport and take you to our depot, where we’ll get you familiar with your motorhome.
 After returning your motorhome at our Malaga depot you can head back on your own or book our shuttle service back to the airport.

 The city centre is car-free, which means you’ll need to leave the campervan in the outskirts.
 There’s a blue zone where you can park (paid from 9am to 2pm on working days) for a maximum of 2 hours, after which you’ll need to validate parking again until you leave.
 If you’re planning to spend the day in the city centre and want to be worry-free, just park the van in any car park – it’s a little bit more expensive, but it does the job.